 If SFA determines that you are no longer eligible to receive aid that has already been disbursed to you, you may be asked to repay it.
 This is a result of the continuous, ongoing eligibility and reconciliation checks that SFA performs for all aid programs to ensure that funds are going only to students eligible to receive them.
 If necessary, a recovery of disbursed funds from you will take one of the following forms:

+Please periodically check your statement of account to ensure any balance that may be created due to an enrollment change or loss of eligibility does not remain unpaid.
 If you have questions regarding your eligibility for financial aid, please contact the Student Service Center.